-- 2. An opponent may not complete an attack hit on a service, while the ball is completely above the height of the net.
-This is - 3.
+- 3. An opponent may not complete an attack hit on a service, while the ball is completely above the height of the net.
+This is a fault. - 4.
 A player may complete an attack-hit using an overhand pass (which has a trajectory perpendicular to the line of the shoulders), either forwards or backwards.